Benay Venuta: Radio

 Venuta's Benay Venuta Hour "was a popular CBS radio program."
 She was a vocalist on such shows as Freddie Rich's Penthouse Party, Duffy's Tavern and Take a Note.
 In 1948, she was the host of Keep Up with the Kids, a Mutual radio quiz show in which celebrity parents (Roddy McDowall, Penny Singleton, Pat O'Brien) competed against their children.

 Personal life

 Venuta married Kenneth Kelley on October 20, 1935, in Ossining, New York.
 They were divorced on November 29, 1939.
-She had two daughters, Patty and Deborah, from her second marriage to film producer Armand Deutsch.
+She next married film producer Armand Deutsch; the couple had two daughters, Patty and Deborah.
+They separated in June 1950, and she sued for divorce two weeks later.
 She was married to character actor Fred Clark from 1952 to 1962.

+Death

-She died from lung cancer in New York City on September 1, 1995, at age 85.
+Venuta died from lung cancer in New York City on September 1, 1995, at age 85.

-Date of birth and age at death

-Several sources have given Venuta's birthdate as January 27, 1911.
+Several sources have given her birthdate as January 27, 1911.
 In her obituary, published in The New York Times, her birthdate is listed as 1911, indicating she died at age 84.
 However, both the California Birth Index and the United States Census show her birth at 1910, which would make her 85 in 1995, at the time of her death.